wabwaber/Lunabotics-WPI-25/DOCUMENTATION.md

 This is a package that contains a few different things however they are all in service of providing a test environment for OpenVINS or open visual inertial navigation system.
 There are 3 files that I will be covering in the following subsections [bob.py](#bob-py), [setup.py](#setup-py), and [rvis_and_realsense.launch.py](#rvis-real-launch-py)
 <a id="bob-py"></a>
 ### bob.py
-The purpose of this file is metaphorically explained in the file itself at the top.
+The purpose of this file is explained in a metaphor at the top of the file.
 But in reality though I made this because we needed to remap the output topic from the realsense camera to the OpenVINS camera input topic.
-You would think ROS2 has this capability at runtime, not even in this outdated version but in the most recent but no it doesn't or if it does I did not find it online.
+You would think ROS2 has this capability at runtime, not even in this outdated version but in the most recent but no it doesn't or if it does I did not find it online or in their documentation.
 So instead I spent my time, around a week, making my own node to do this for me, and thats how bob.py was formed.

 Moving into the actual code, it starts with the required imports then we come across a class called bob, which is a ros2 node class.
 For the most part this information was taken from the 'Tutorials->Beginner:Client Libaries->Writing a simple publisher and subscriber (python)' page in the ros2 galactic documentation.the key part to all of this though is overriding the default quality of service profile.
 Firstly at the time of writing there is no documentation on how to do this at least I did not find it maybe on the 16th page of google I would have found it but I did not go past the 15th.
 Instead there is [this](#overriding-qos-settings) to explain the finer details and how its structured.
-But firstly I made a QoS profile to hold the changes, which in this case its changing the reliability to best effort the history is there only because the library would reject the profile if it wasn't.
+First I made a QoS profile to hold the changes that I wanted to make, which in this case its changing the reliability to best effort the history is there only because the library would reject the profile if it wasn't.

 [TODO fill this outfully -matt]: #

 <a id="overriding-qos-settings"></a>
 ### Overriding Quality of Service Settings ROS2